JeSmyrna/SoftRes-Helper/README.md

 - Create new sheets (Do that for first time users), fill with column names
 - print the whole sheet to show all the SR+ of every player.
   Will show you the last 6 raid days attendance, if sheet has to many raid days recorded
-- export to google spread sheet (currently not working)
+- export to google spread sheet

 SR+ Sheet - Make New Entry
 - make new entry (reads raidres export, attendeese and lootlog), asks if you have updated those files. -> (Import/files_to_update)